aclai-lab/SoleLogics.jl/docs/src/getting-started.md

 # SyntaxBranch's are arity-compliant
 julia> st = SyntaxBranch(CONJUNCTION, p)
-ERROR: AssertionError: Cannot instantiate SyntaxBranch{SoleLogics.NamedOperator{:∧}} with token ∧ of arity 2 and 1 children.
+ERROR: AssertionError: Cannot instantiate SyntaxBranch{SoleLogics.NamedConnective{:∧}} with token ∧ of arity 2 and 1 children.

 # In fact, the conjunction operator in a syntax tree must have exactly 2 children